 Unsurprisingly, I believe the conclusions of this paper, though I have some reservations.
 Further, since it bears so heavily on this work, I decided to share (almost in full) exchanges I had with reviewers, associate editors, and editors in the long road to getting our paper [Frederick, Lee, & Baskin, 2014] published.
 (In the first submission, the objections are in red and our responses are in black.
 In our second submission, the objections are in black and our responses are in red.)

+We thank Prof. Frederick for his comments and and for sharing the reviews and discussion of Frederick et al. (2014).

 p.
 2) Regarding our experiments, you write: “participants could even sample the choice options (e.g. squash, mints, popcorn).”
 Although the statement is correct, none of the examples are correct, and I’m not sure how you came up with them.
 (Indeed, I’m not even sure whether squash refers to the vegetable or the sport.)
 We had people actually taste kool-aid and actually eat jellybeans and actually feel paper towels and tissue.
 The remaining stimuli were realistic, but not real.

 We thank the reviewer for pointing this out.
-In part, this was a result of linguistic differences, e.g. kool-aid is not sold in the UK, but instead we have a similar category of concentrated drink flavouring products called squash.
-We have now corrected this section of the paper to accurately and more globally represent the stimuli used.
+In part, this was a result of linguistic/cultural differences, e.g. kool-aid is not sold in the UK, but instead we have a similar category of concentrated drink flavouring products called “squash”.
+We have now corrected this section of the paper to accurately (and more globally) represent the stimuli used.

 p.
 2) I thought the two published objections to our work were weak and I bristle at your genuflection to them here (though I do understand the rhetorical strategy of saying “I’ve heard you,” as well as your desire to differentiate what you did from what we did).
 I don’t think our studies were flawed in the ways these commentators suggested (see my defense in the exchanges below).
 Accordingly, I object to sentences like “results derived from flawed experiments will not advance our scientific understanding.” and attendant suggestions that our work wasn’t “rigorous” or “stringent.”
 Similarly, I object to the place in the General Discussion in which you write: “Our experiment is the first investigation to rigorously test the attraction effect with naturalistic stimuli whilst also addressing all of the criticisms raised in connection with Frederick et al.’s experiments.”
 Again, though I acknowledge our stimulus selection/development was more casual than your laudably sophisticated procedures, I think our experiments were mostly just fine and the Huber/Simonson objections mostly just silly.
 Thus, I don’t think it is accurate to say you are the first to do this.
 Indeed, we didn’t even claim to be the first: five other papers before us also used naturalistic stimuli (although we could not replicate those results).